15 Global Climate Change

 15.1.2 Carbon Cycle

-Critical to understanding global change is to understand the carbon cycle and how Earth’s own carbon-balancing is being rapidly thrown off balance by human-driven activities.
+Critical to understanding global climate change is to understand the carbon cycle and how Earth’s own carbon-balancing system is being rapidly thrown off balance by human-driven activities.
 Earth has two important carbon cycles: the biological and the geological.
-In the biological cycle, living organisms—mostly plants—consume carbon dioxide from the to make their tissues and substances through photosynthesis.
-Then, after the organisms die, and when they decay over years or decades, that carbon is released back into the .
+In the biological cycle, living organisms—mostly plants—consume carbon dioxide from the atmosphere to make their tissues and substances through photosynthesis.
+Then, after the organisms die, and when they decay over years or decades, that carbon is released back into the atmosphere.
 The following is the general equation for photosynthesis.

 CO2 + H2O + sunlight → sugars + O2